-So a sign like the one below indicates one-way traffic and shows you the direction of that traffic:
+A sign like the photo above indicates one-way traffic and shows you the direction of that traffic:

 Some visitors fall into the trap of thinking Einbahn is the name of the street.
-Sadly, you’ll have a tricky time trying to find your hotel again if you’re looking for “Einbahnstraße”, as there are hundreds of them.
+Sadly, you’ll have a tricky time trying to find your hotel again if you’re looking for “Einbahn” street, as Vienna has hundreds of them.

-Street names are usually given on signs mounted on the sides of buildings.
+Street names usually appear on signs mounted on the sides of buildings.
 Like this:

 Two related signs to the Einbahn are, of course…